Hello Teachers & Directors!

 Rights: Musical Theatre International

-This is a very fun and yet challenging show to do.
-Most students know the music, which really helps with drawing in students to audition.
+Beauty and the Beast is a very fun and yet challenging show to do.
+Most students know the music, which really helps draw in students to audition.
 While there is a definite need for singers in this show, many of the roles are perfect for those character actor types you may have.
-These characters allow your students to sink into exploring these iconic characters and it’s almost impossible to go “too big” with them.
+These characters allow your students to sink into exploring these iconic characters, and it is almost impossible to go “too big” with them.
 While this is a very technical show that can challenge some schools’ resources, there are many great rental places to find the costumes, props, and set pieces needed for this show.

 Hello Dolly!